Ramgarh, Uttarakhand

-Ramgarh is a small hill station and tourist destination on the way to Mukteshwar in Nainital district of Uttarakhand, India.
-This place is rich in orchards.
-An unobstructed view of the snow-capped ranges of the Himalayas from this place can be seen.
+Ramgarh is a hill station and tourist destination in Nainital district of Uttarakhand, India.
+It is situated 30 km from Nainital, between to Mukteshwar and Bhimtal.

+This place is rich in orchards and unobstructed view of the snow-capped ranges of the Himalayas from this place can be seen.
 The place was once the cantonment of the English army.
-The famous poets Rabindranath Tagore and social worker Narain Swami had established their ashrams over here.
+The famous poets Rabindranath Tagore staying here for sometime and social worker Narain Swami had established his ashrams over here.
 The writers Ramdhari Singh 'Dinkar' and Sachchidananda Hirananda Vatsyayan, famous by his pen-name "Agyeya" also lived here.
 There is also a library dedicated to famous Hindi poet writer Mahadevi Varma, who got the idea of writing Lachma, the famous story, in Ramgarh.

+History

+Tagore House at Ramgarh, where he stayed in 1914 (now in ruins).

+Ramgarh has long been a retreat of writers, Nobel laureate Rabindranath Tagore being one of them.
+He stayed here several times over the years.
+He first came here in 1903, bringing his daughter Renuka Devi, who was recovering from tuberculosis.
+Subsequently, purchased a bungalow with a garden atop a hill and named it Haimanti.
+Thereafter, his revisited this place again in 1914, 1927 and 1937, and wrote several works here.
+The area where he stayed is known as Tagore Top and is accessible after a 4km trek.
+It lies 82,000ft above sea level, though the house where he stayed is now in a dilapidated condition; yet it continues to attract visitors.
+In 2020, Visva-Bharati University announced setting up a satellite campus at Ramgarh; this includes the around 10-acre area, which includes Tagore's hilltop bungalow.

+In later years, Hindi poets Mahadevi Verma, Ramdhari Singh Dinkar and Sachchidananda Hirananda Vatsyayan (Agyeya) lived here.
+In fact, the house where Mahadevi Verma lived is now a public museum.

+Madhuban, a retreat of Sri Aurobindo Ashram, Delhi Branch, was opened here in 2003 at Talla Ramgarh (Lower Ramgarh).